PeterWangIntel/crosswalk-website/Crosswalk-7-Release-Notes.md

-[XWALK-1677] - [REG] Crosswalk will crash when launching HangOnMan sample app [XWALK-1684] - The case descriptions in some manual cases are missing in "WebAPI/canvas" component [XWALK-1685] - [REG]Crosswalk crashed when running WebAPI tests [XWALK-1694] - [REG] Fail to login WebRTC app on Tizen IVI [XWALK-1695] - [Android] onRsourceLoadStarted callback must be posted to UI thread to run [XWALK-1697] - No voice when play the video on Tizen IVI [XWALK-1702] - Blank browser after loading URL until it is resized [XWALK-1707] - The running crosswalk hang when running the "Tizen/Download" component on IVI [XWALK-1710] - Fail to install extensions package due to lack of dependency 'media-data-sdk' on Tizen Common
+[XWALK-1677] - [REG] Crosswalk will crash when launching HangOnMan sample app [XWALK-1684] - The case descriptions in some manual cases are missing in "WebAPI/canvas" component [XWALK-1685] - [REG]Crosswalk crashed when running WebAPI tests [XWALK-1695] - [Android] onRsourceLoadStarted callback must be posted to UI thread to run [XWALK-1702] - Blank browser after loading URL until it is resized [XWALK-1707] - The running crosswalk hang when running the "Tizen/Download" component on IVI [XWALK-1710] - Fail to install extensions package due to lack of dependency 'media-data-sdk' on Tizen Common